 This is a variation of our overnight oats base recipe.
 Blueberry overnight oats are great for breakfast and can make busy mornings a breeze.
 Although we have specific ingredients listed below, this recipe is easily customizable to your taste.
-Read on for recommendations and ideas to make the best blueberry oats!
+Read on for ideas to make the best blueberry oats!

 Three Must-Know Cooking Skills